ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 # Introduction
 One thing I am very grateful in having early in my Computer Engineering journey was having a friend who was a year ahead of me that would answer any questions I had about courses or the major itself.
 It helped me immensely to have someone who helped guide me through the storm, so here I will do my best to give some tips and tricks on the classes you will take as well as recommendations and warnings for electives later on for your last 3 semesters.

-:memo: **Note:** These are just my opinions based off my experience, please do not take this as gospel.
+> :memo: **Note:** These are just my opinions based off my experience, please do not take this as gospel.

+> :question: **Question not answered here?** Feel free to email me at colehfeely@gmail.com

 ## Table of Contents